Honestjoewillie/aca-01-lessons/README.md

 ### Daily Logic

-A teacher says: I'm thinking of two natural numbers greater than 1.
+A teacher says: I'm thinking of two whole numbers greater than 1.
 Try to guess what they are.

-The first student knows their product and the other one knows their sum.
+* The first student knows their product and the other one knows their sum.

-First: I do not know the sum.
+**First**: I do not know the sum.

-Second: I knew that.
+**Second**: I knew that.
 The sum is less than 14.

-First: I knew that.
-However, now I know the numbers.
+**First**: I knew that.
+And, now I know the numbers.

-Second: And so do I.
+**Second**: And so do I.

 What were the numbers?

 ### What's Due?